thomasmacpherson/pifaceMemoryGame/README.md

-simon
+pifaceMemoryGame
 =====

-Simon game for the PiFace and RaspberryPi
+Memory game for the PiFace Digital and RaspberryPi